Grid2op/chronix2grid/README.md

 ```

 ## Getting Started
-For notebooks are provided to get you started with this package:
+Four notebooks are provided to get you started with this package:

 * **getting_started_cli.ipynb** guide you through the use of chronix2grid cli
 * **getting_started_api.ipynb** is a more detailed notebook that presents chronix2grid api and showcases several ways to